Frequently Asked Questions (FAQs)

 What if my student and their roommate have a conflict?

-- Each year we have students complete a roommate success plan to help guide the rules of living together.
-Should a conflict arise, we always encourage students to talk out their problems before going to a Resident Assistant (RA) or a staff member.
+• Students work with their roommates and Resident Assistant (RA) to complete a roommate success plan each year to help guide the rules of living together.
+Should a conflict arise, we always encourage students to talk out their problems before going to their RA or a staff member.
 If the roommates need assistance with the issue, have your student talk with their RA who has access to many resources and can tell them the next steps in solving roommate conflicts.
-If, in the end, one of the residents would like to move out of the room, they will need to talk with a Residence Life professional staff member to discuss options of available spaces on campus.
+If, in the end, one of the residents would like to move out of the room, they will need to talk with a Residence Life professional staff member to discuss options in terms of available spaces on campus.

 What if my student gets homesick on campus?

-- Being homesick at the beginning of the school year is common.
+• Being homesick at the beginning of the school year is common.
 We suggest that students stay on campus for the first few weeks of school to learn their way around, get involved in on-campus activities, and make new friends.
 Sometimes, however, there may be an underlying issue.
 If you believe this may be the case, ask your student to speak to their Resident Assistant (RA), a professional staff member in the Office of Residence Life, a member of our Counseling Services team, or the school nurse.
+You may also submit a CARE Report to our Campus Assessment, Referral and Education (CARE) team, and we'll discreetly follow up with your student to help ensure they receive the care and support they need (don't worry - your name won't be attached to or associated with our outreach!).
 Should your student become ill during the school year, they will be encouraged to seek medical attention from the school nurse or one of the local clinics/hospitals.
-It is always important that your student contact their RA and professors when missing classes or going home for a medical condition.
-For more information, visit Counseling Services or Health Services.
+It is always important that your student contact professors when missing classes or going home for a medical condition.
+For more information, visit Counseling Services or Health Services

 When should I get involved in problems at school?